Kuucheen/KC-Cleaner/README.md

     • Auto Cleaning

-      ➜ Cleans combos, checks correctivity of combos & removes duplicates (only email use customcleaner for usernames)
+      ➜ Cleans combos, checks correctivity of combos & removes duplicates (only email:pass use customcleaner for user:pass)

     • Custom Cleaning

-      ➜ Cleans everything after/before a certain symbol
+      ➜ Cleans everything after/before a certain symbol you can choose

     • Showcase